frostant/learninggit/readme.txt

-Git is a version control system
+Git is a new version control system
 Git was free software
 balabala
+inner